lyzidiamond/paren/README.md

   this allows you to provide libraries or data into the Rpl context.
 Otherwise the Rpl context is fresh and does not persist any variables or grab any variables from the current context.
+  * `tips` is an array of 2-element arrays of strings.
+It specifies specific terms, most likely funciton names, to document inline with CodeMirror's markText method.